ansys/pysystem-coupling/doc/source/index.rst

 -------
 PySystemCoupling is licensed under the MIT license.

-This module makes no commercial claim over Ansys whatsoever.
-PySystemCoupling extends the capabilities of Ansys System Coupling by adding an additional Python interface to System Coupling without changing the core behavior or license of the original software.
-The use of the interactive control of PySystemCoupling requires a legally licensed local copy of System Coupling.
+The ``ansys-systemcoupling-core`` package makes no commercial claim over Ansys whatsoever.
+It extends the functionality of Ansys System Coupling by adding a Python interface to the System Coupling service without changing the core behavior or license of the original software.
+Interactively controlling System Coupling via PySystemCoupling requires a legally licensed local copy of System Coupling.

 ..
 TODO Add the appropriate link when available.